Top 5 Composite Cars Shaking Up the Fossil Fuel Industry

 Manufactured with 60% carbon fiber and 40% resin, the new back bumper for the Corvette Stingray took on a slightly rounded shape thanks to the chrome-plated steel molds during the casting portion of the pultrusion process.
 The specialty resin used in this process is urethane acrylate.

 Powered by a 6.2-liter V8 engine, the new Corvette gets about 27 mpg on the highway due to its weight reduction.
 That’s a number many Corvette fans never thought they’d see.
 However, this particular sports car hasn’t adopted a hybrid or electric powertrain just yet.

 Now we are moving into electric vehicle (EV) territory.
 The new Kreisel Porsche 910e is the fully-electric supercar that you probably never thought you'd see.
 Using dual electric motors and a low-drag coupe body style, this speedy ride can accelerate from zero to 60 mph in just 2.5 seconds.

 Built out of fiberglass, this new Porsche is incredibly lightweight.
 It only weighs 2,425 pounds – that’s a major reduction since most Porsche models weigh anywhere between 3,200 and 5,100 pounds.

-The dual electric motors are fed by a series of lithium-ion batteries that push out 53 kWh.
+The dual electric motors are powered by a series of lithium-ion batteries that push out 53 kWh.
 Generating 490 hp and 568 lb-ft of torque, this EV powertrain offers stronger performance than the conventional Porsche 911 Carrera.